hemanth-sunkireddy/Network-File-System/naming_server/README.md

 # Naming server Documentation

-How to run
+**How to run**

-    1. After running make command in the final-project-73 directory, change to naming_server directory
+    1. After running make command in the final-project-73 directory, change to naming_server directory.
     2. Run ./naming_server_run

 Initialisation